A message from Sarah Mortimer

-Hello, I’m Ali Hadawi, the Principal, and I would like to welcome you to Central Bedfordshire College.
+Hello, I’m Sarah Mortimer, the Principal, and I'd like to welcome you to Central Bedfordshire College.

 Tuition is FREE (paid for by the Government) if you are 16-18, and for older people in certain circumstances.
 We may charge a small amount for incidentals such as materials.